Enhancing Security with AI-Powered Identity Detection

 How Does AI Threat Detection Work?

-1. Data Collection: Gather data from various sources like logs and network traffic.
+1. Data Collection: Gather data from various sources like logs, network traffic, and even api calls.

-3. Anomaly Detection: Spot deviations from the norm that could indicate a threat.
+3. Anomaly Detection: Spot deviations from that norm that could indicate a threat.
+This is where ai really shines, catching subtle changes that rule-based systems might miss.

-4. Automated Response: Quickly respond to threats by isolating affected systems or alerting administrators.
+4. Automated Response: Quickly respond to threats by isolating affected systems, revoking compromised credentials, or alerting administrators.

 Comparison: Traditional vs. AI-Powered Detection